Hillary Beall: Club career

-Racing Louisville FC, 2022–2024
+Racing Louisville FC

 Beall was signed as a rookie to Racing Louisville FC, and towards the end of the 2022 season, she was sent on loan to play for Australian side Western United through early 2024.
 She returned to Racing Louisville after the loan and was traded to the San Diego Wave before the start of the 2024 season.

-Western United FC (loan), 2022–2024
+Western United FC (loan)

 Beall spent two professional seasons on loan from Louisville Racing to Western United, an A-League Women's expansion club based in the suburbs of Melbourne, Australia.
 She was described as a "revelation for Western United... keeping seven clean sheets to help United to second place on the table and an appearance in the grand final."
 The 2022–23 season was one of firsts – Beall's first professional season and Western United's inaugural season in the A-League.
 Due to its successful challenges of more established clubs, Australian Broadcasting Corporation (ABC) deemed Western United's first year in top-flight play a ‘fairytale’ one, which included an upset 1–0 victory over Sydney FC to reach the grand final.

 One of the squad's vice captains, Beall was named Western's Player of the Season and crowned Liberty A-League Goalkeeper of the Year, named in the Professional Footballers Australia's (PFA) team of the season and voted Player of the Month twice.
 She also garnered the ‘Save of the Year’ trophy at the Dolan Warren awards night.

-Beall returned for her second season with Western United, which, according to its general manager Mal Impiombato, was an indicator of the club's commitment to be a serious contender in the A-League.
+Beall returned for her second season with Western United.
+According to its general manager Mal Impiombato, her return was an indicator of the club's commitment to be a contender in the A-League.
 “Hillary was the best goalkeeper in the competition last season and we are delighted to have her return and be a key part of our roster again,” he said.
 “Her accolades and awards spoke to the quality she brought on the pitch and it was important for us to bring that back into our squad as we continue to aim high in the Liberty A-League.”

-San Diego Wave FC, 2024–
+San Diego Wave

 Beall joined the San Diego Wave as a goalkeeper in the 2024 pre-season.
 She made her debut for San Diego on July 20, 2024, in the NWSL x Liga MX Femenil Summer Cup.
 During the club's 3–1 victory over Bay FC, Beall saved a penalty kick attempt from Deyna Castellanos near the end of the game.
 Beall was unable to participate in the Wave's next Summer Cup match due to a foot injury.
 After her first season in San Diego, Beall re-signed with the Wave for the 2025 season.

+In her second year with the Wave, Beall did not make a competitive appearance.
+Although starting goalkeeper Kailen Sheridan missed two midseason matches due to parental leave, it was offseason acquisition DiDi Haračić who was the preferred backup in both games.
+Beall departed from San Diego as a free agent at the end of the season.